BroProjecty/Cloud/README.md

 # Branch policy

 All new, working functionality should be merged into **develop** branch.
 Every added feature must be accepted by all team members.
+There's quick guide how to contribute to this repository:

   1. Create new branch based od **develop** or other ***[branch]***.
   2. Add proper prefix to ***[your-branch]*** wich will explain your work process on it. eg. improvement, hotfix, task, tryout etc. Final branch should look like this: ```improvement/update-readme.```